Galesburg, Michigan

 Galesburg is a city in Kalamazoo County in the U.S. state of Michigan.
-The population was 2,009 at the 2010 census.
+The population was 2,049 at the 2020 census.

 Galesburg is located along the north side of the Kalamazoo River.
 The city is situated on M-96 and is just north of I-94 (with exits due south of the city's west side and about 1 mi to the east).
 Kalamazoo is about 10 mi to the west and Battle Creek is about 10 mi to the east.

-For statistical purposes, the Census Bureau has defined Greater Galesburg as a census-designated place consisting of the urbanized area outside the city's municipal boundaries.

 History

 Galesburg was established in 1835 originally with the name Morton.
 It was platted in 1837 when it was given its current name and incorporated as a village in 1861 and as a city in 1931.
 Galesburg is named for George L. Gale, an early settler.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.45 sqmi, of which 1.41 sqmi is land and 0.04 sqmi is water.